HomeAmericaChina's U.N. ambassador criticizes US Hormuz resolution

 The draft resolution demands Iran halt attacks and mining in the strait, but diplomats have said it is likely to meet with Russian and Chinese vetoes if it comes to a vote.
 Both countries vetoed a similar U.S.-backed resolution last month, arguing it was biased against Iran.

-The Pass Blue news portal, which focuses on U.N. news, posted a short clip of an impromptu interview with China's U.N. envoy Fu Gong in which he said, when asked about the resolution: "We don't think the content is right, and the timing is not right.
+The Pass Blue news portal, which focuses on U.N. news, posted a short clip of an impromptu interview with China's U.N. envoy Fu Cong in which he said, when asked about the resolution: "We don't think the content is right, and the timing is not right.

 "What we need is to urge both sides to engage in serious and good-faith negotiations that can resolve the issue.
 So passing a resolution at this stage, we don't think is going to be helpful," he said.